phac-nml/irida/doc/user/user/sistr/index.md

 ![sistr-results.png](images/sistr-results.png)

-The results are broken up into four different sections (SISTR Information, Serovar Predictions, cgMLST330, and Mash).
+The results are broken up into three different sections (SISTR Information, cgMLST330, and Mash).

-To view the output files and/or download the outputs, click the Output File Preview tab.
+To view the output files and/or download the outputs, click the Output Files tab.

 ![sistr-results-outputs.png](images/sistr-results-outputs.png)